-Cash from operations could also be affected by various risks and uncertainties, including, but not limited to, the effects of the COVID-19 pandemic and other risks detailed in Part II, Item 1A titled "Risk Factors".
+Cash from operations could also be affected by various risks and uncertainties, including, but not limited to, the effects of the pandemic and other risks detailed in Part II, Item 1A titled "Risk Factors".
+While the pandemic has not materially impacted our liquidity and capital resources to date, it has led to increased disruption and volatility in capital markets and credit markets which could adversely affect our liquidity and capital resources in the future.
 However, based on our current business plan and revenue prospects, we believe that our existing cash, cash equivalents and investment balances, our anticipated cash flows from operations and our available credit facility will be sufficient to meet our working capital and operating resource expenditure requirements for the next twelve months.

 We have a \$1 billion senior unsecured revolving credit agreement ("Revolving Credit Agreement") with a syndicate of lenders, providing for loans to us and certain of our subsidiaries through October 17, 2023.
-As of February 28, 2020, there were no outstanding borrowings under this Credit Agreement and the entire \$1 billion credit line remains available for borrowing.
+As of May 29, 2020, there were no outstanding borrowings under this Credit Agreement and the entire \$1 billion credit line remains available for borrowing.

-As of February 28, 2020, we have \$4.15 billion senior notes outstanding, consisting of the 2023 Notes, 1.90% 2025 Notes, 2027 Notes, 2030 Notes, and the \$1 billion of 3.25% senior notes due February 1, 2025 ("3.25% 2025 Notes," and together with the aforementioned notes, "Notes").
+As of May 29, 2020, we have \$4.15 billion senior notes outstanding, consisting of the 2023 Notes, 1.90% 2025 Notes, 2027 Notes, 2030 Notes, and the \$1 billion of 3.25% senior notes due February 1, 2025 ("3.25% 2025 Notes," and together with the aforementioned notes, "Notes").
 The Notes rank equally with our other unsecured and unsubordinated indebtedness.